the-bugging/react-use-hotjar/README.md

 1. `userId`: Unique user's identification as string
 2. `userInfo`: User info of key-value pairs (note this must not be so long and deep according to [docs](https://help.hotjar.com/hc/en-us/articles/360033640653-Identify-API-Reference)) (Please note: **The Identify API is only available to Business plan customers.**)
-3. `logCallback`: Optional callback for logging wether Hotjar identified user or not
+3. `logCallback`: Optional callback for logging whether Hotjar identified user or not

 ```tsx
 identifyHotjar: (userId: string, userInfo: object, logCallback?: () => void) =>